 When user testing isn’t the answer

-Sometimes we will push back on a request for user testing.
+Sometimes I will push back on a request for user testing.
 It’s usually because the objectives focus on the visual design of products; looking for thoughts, feelings and opinions, rather than behaviour.

 When there are a number of visual designs under consideration, the 1-2-1 nature of user testing has a distinct problem – over stimulation.
 People become confused and struggle to express themselves and make decisions on their own.

-For visual design, a discussion group is more productive.
+For visual design research, a discussion group can be more productive.
 Showing designs to groups of relevant users creates debate and people become more confident in their views about what they prefer.

 Researching with total confidence